OneProgGit/ada-judge/README.md

 > Note: all AI-made PR's are banned from
 > this project.

-`ada-judge` is a complete new competitive programming contests manager and solutions judger.
+`ada-judge` is a fundamentally new competitive programming contests manager and solutions judger.

 # Key features
 - Built with 🦀 Rust: a blazingly fast and safe programming language